Where to Start When Learning to Crochet

 Once you’ve mastered parts 2-6, you’re ready for your first project.
 This is arguably the most critical step.
 You have a foundational knowledge at this point of how to properly hold the yarn and hook and complete the crochet basic stitches, so now you need to put them into practice.
 This forces you to understand how to turn to make even rows, improve your tension, change colors or yarn if needed, and finish off.
 In the meantime, you will be learning how to read a pattern.

-Another reason this is the ideal first project is that you don’t need to know how to read a pattern to make that first scarf.
-Reading a pattern is another skill you must learn.
-Once you understand how to read a pattern, there are “Beginner” patterns that are great to try.
-For a list of suggested patterns to try by difficulty level, click here: https://nickibyrnescrochet.com/crochet-patterns.
+Another reason this is the ideal first project is that you don’t need to know how to read a complicated pattern to make that first scarf.
+It is beginner-friendly.